ennukee/docgen/readme.md

 # DOCGEN (Documentation Generator)

-Work in progress mini-project that will generate a large HTML/Markdown file containing documentation of all methods / classes in a project directory (for any supported language)
+Work in progress mini-project that will generate a large HTML/Markdown file containing documentation of all methods / classes in a project directory (for any supported language).
+Similar to how [ReadTheDocs](https://readthedocs.org/) works.

 ### TO-DO